Ruks-7/Ruks-7/README.md

  🔭 I’m currently working on a react project
-- 🌱 I’m currently learning react and python
+- 🌱 I’m currently learning react and the back-end side
 - 👯 I’m looking to collaborate on web projects
 - 🤔 I’m looking for help with data science.
 - 💬 Ask me about vanilla js